Reference gallery

 Sample 16: Stage 2 — phased lane closure with sign sequence A-F mapped to specific points.

-TMP stage 3 — final phase milling and paving with section cross-reference
+TMP stage 3 construction site diagram — final phase milling and paving with sectional cross-reference

 Sample 17: Stage 3 — final phase with continuing piers and sectional cross-section.